SilvaUnCompte/EMG-Gesture-Recognition-System/README.md

 Machine learning system for recognizing hand gestures using Myo Armband (EMG) sensor data.
 This system analyzes EMG signals from 8 sensors to classify different hand gestures.
-It uses neural networks (Multi-Layer Perceptron) and exposes recognition through a web API.
+It uses machine learning models (Multi-Layer Perceptron and Random Forest) and exposes recognition through a web API.

 ## Supported Gestures
 Currently, the project was tested on a limited number of gestures: